ardoq/rxbeach/docs/fundamentals/reducers.md

 ## Reducing over other streams

 Instead of reacting to actions, reducers can react to other streams.
-*TODO*
+This is an advanced pattern and should only be used sparingly.
+See the documentation of `reducer` for details on how to do this.

 ## Assembling reducers to streams